 Based on some of the mentees we have waiting in the queue, we are seeking mentors from all backgrounds but especially female lawyers, solo or small firm practitioners, and those with experience in immigration, civil litigation, family/domestic or criminal defense law.

 Register as a mentee or mentor, or read more about Mentor Connect.

-If you are not ready to commit to a long-term mentoring relationship, Mentor Express is a short-term alternative.
+If you are looking for an alternative to traditional mentorship programs, Mentor Express lets mentees meet a series of different mentors over the course of the program year instead of just committing to a single mentor.
 Mentees browse an online listing of mentors and choose individual sessions with whichever mentors they are interested in meeting.
 The self-match system allows mentees to seek guidance and insight relevant to their own career development with a variety of mentors in different practice areas and settings.